ilyak/libxm/README.md

     cc myprog.c xm.c alloc.c -lblas -lpthread -lm

-Replace `-lblas` with appropriate accelerated libraries (e.g. `-lnvblas`) to get all benefits of corresponding hardware.
-To compile benchmarks and tests use provided Makefile.
-Detailed API documentation can be found in `xm.h` file.
+Replace `-lblas` with appropriate accelerated libraries (e.g. `-lnvblas`) to get the benefits of corresponding hardware.
+Detailed documentation can be found in `xm.h` file.
+The code can be tested by running

+    make
+    make check

+in the directory with the source code.
+Compiler and flags can be adjusted by modifying the Makefile.

 Source code overview
 --------------------